databinary/Consumer-Insurance-Complaints/README.md

 ## Data Features
 The datasets extracted for this study have 11 different data elements which are given below.
 Complaint number: This is a unique number identifying a specific complaint owner:

-Received date: The date that TDI received the complaint from the consumer Closed date: The date the complaint was closed Correspondent location: The correspondent location is the region of Texas Subject of complaint: The description of the person/entity against whom the complaint is filed.
+Received date: The date that TDI received the complaint from the consumer

+Closed date: The date the complaint was closed

+Correspondent location: The correspondent location is the region of Texas

+Subject of complaint: The description of the person/entity against whom the complaint is filed

-Subject name: The name of the person or entity against whom the complaint was filed.
+Subject name: The name of the person or entity against whom the complaint was filed

-Subject ID: A unique number assigned to each subject person or entity.
+Subject ID: A unique number assigned to each subject person or entity

-Line of coverage: The type of coverage about which the correspondent complains.
+Line of coverage: The type of coverage about which the correspondent complains

-Reason for complaint: The description of the reason the correspondent is complaining Disposition of complaint: The resolution of the complaint by TDI Type of complaint: The ICIS summaries and download files include confirmed complaints
+Reason for complaint: The description of the reason the correspondent is complaining

+Disposition of complaint: The resolution of the complaint by TDI

+Type of complaint: The ICIS summaries and download files include confirmed complaints

 ###  Languages:
 Python
 ### EDA & Machine Learning Models